British Ambassador to Estonia

 Registering a birth or death

-Understanding your legal requirements in Iceland and how you can register a birth or death, and information on legal documents for couples marrying or entering into civil partnerships abroad.
+Understanding your legal requirements in Estonia and how you can register a birth or death, and information on legal documents for couples marrying or entering into civil partnerships abroad.

 List of lawyers and interpreters